tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 ..  raw:: html
     :file: images/repl_join_request.svg

-The node that receives the request sends its vclock in response:
+The node that receives the request does the following in response:

+#.
+It sends its vclock:

     ..  raw:: html
         :file: images/repl_join_response.svg

-After that, the node sends its last SNAP file, by simply creating a number of INSERTs (with additional LSN and ServerID).
+#.
+It sends its last SNAP file,
+    by simply creating a number of :ref:`INSERT <box_protocol-insert>`\s (with additional LSN and ServerID).
     The instance that sent the IPROTO_JOIN request should not reply to these INSERT requests.

-Then the node in the replica set sends the new vclock's MP_MAP in a response similar to the one above and closes the socket.
+#.
+It sends the new vclock's MP_MAP in a response similar to the one above
+    and closes the socket.

 ..  _internals-iproto-replication-subscribe: